willadams05/scrabble/README.md

     - socket.io
     - check-word

-# Run game with node.js:
+# Start server with node.js:

 `node app.js`

+# Connect to game by opening browser and entering:

+`localhost:3000`

+Note: Two connections are required to start the game (open 2 tabs and start localhost:3000 on both)